Day One Reads – Everything is Horrible and Wonderful

 Then…a box of Lysol wipes in my bag then leaked all over the book as I travelled, warping all the pages.
-So, she gets a new book and I had my fingers disinfected with each turn of a page.
-I’m now doing that will all my books.
+So, she gets a new book and I had my fingers disinfected with each page turn.
+I’m now doing that with all my books.

 Book Jacket description: